 Shh!

 There is a finite amount of space on your bookshelf.
-Fortunately, that concern was forever fixed by the library.
+Fortunately to develop a love of reading, that concern was forever fixed by the library.

-Libraries are wondrous places, sanctuaries of literature designed to foster reading for people of all ages and their repositories rival that of the large book chains.
+Libraries are wondrous places, sanctuaries of literature designed to foster a love of reading for people of all ages, and their repositories rival those of the large book chains.
 Furthermore, they are absolutely free, as long as you remember to return the books on time.

 Have a paper allergy?